FMI

 http://fmi-standard.org/fmi-ls-manifest

-Layered Standard providing related files for an FMU.
+Layered Standard providing information on related files included in an FMU.

 String with a brief description of the layered standard that is suitable for display to users.